background

 Legacy Database Migration

-Migrate old latin1 databases to modern encoding:
+Migrate older latin1 databases to a modern encoding like utf8mb4:

 MYSQL_PASSWORD=pwd MYSQL_DATABASE=legacy_app \